 Historic Shadow Point is a rare example of a naturally preserved Floridian ecosystem.
 A timeless orchid- studded haven of mahogany, buttonwood, lignum vitae, and gumbo-limbo trees.
-It is the most charming, spectacular, and intimate Family Vacation and Wedding Venue in Key Largo, FL.
+It is the most charming, spectacular, and intimate Family Vacation and event venue in Key Largo, FL.
 With our own private beach, lovely breezes, tropical gardens, and stunning 180 degrees of Largo Sound vistas, there is no better place for an unforgettable family get-together or event.

 The two vintage Cottages on the property will sleep 12 to 16 guests.
-Conveniently located one hour south of the Miami International Airport, Historic Shadow Point is an unmatched vacation rental opportunity and wedding venue.
+Conveniently located one hour south of the Miami International Airport, Historic Shadow Point is an unmatched vacation rental opportunity and event venue.
 There's no place like it!

 The vintage Cottages are situated on a secluded, shady peninsula surrounded by water on three sides, with clear views of mangrove islands and abundant wildlife.
-Built in the 1900s by a sailing ship's captain, each house represents early Keys architecture from the pioneering times of Florida.
+Built-in the 1900s by a sailing ship's captain, each house represents early Keys architecture from the pioneering times of Florida.